KarolineH/PlenoBlenderNeRF/README.md

   - Start Frame Number: The first frame of your animation (typically = 1).
   - End Frame Number: The last frame of your animation.
   - Cameras: The number of cameras/different views from which you want to render your scene.
 Each camera will render each frame.
-  - View Selection: Full = Cameras will be placed on the full sphere surface; Upper = Cameras will be placed on the upper hemisphere; Mid-section = Cameras will be placed on the sphere but ommitting the top 5% and bottom 30% of the sphere surface.
+  - View Selection: Full = Cameras will be placed on the full sphere surface; Upper = Cameras will be placed on the upper hemisphere; Mid-section = Cameras will be placed on the sphere but omitting the top 5% and bottom 30% of the sphere surface.
-  - Camera distribution toggle: Toggle between static cameras (once generated, each camera will remeain static across the animation/across frames) and per-frame (each camera will randomly be re-positioned for each frame of the animation).
+  - Camera distribution toggle: Toggle between static cameras (once generated, each camera will remain static across the animation/across frames) and per-frame (each camera will randomly be re-positioned for each frame of the animation).
-4. Once you are happy with the settings, make sure to **hit RESET SCENE and then SET UP SCENE again**, so that all of your change in the GUI are definitely applied before rendering.
+4. Once you are happy with the settings, make sure to **hit RESET SCENE and then SET UP SCENE again**, so that all of your changes in the GUI are definitely applied before rendering.
 (5. Recommended: Play back your animation one last time, also switch into Camera View in Blender to check if you are happy with the camera placement.
 6. Hit 'RENDER'